Roy de Chinchinim: Theatrical career

 In May 2012, Crasto presented his tiatr production titled Bogos Tankam (Forgive Them), where he portrayed the character of Joy, a businessman.
 The main cast of the drama included Clement, Francis de Areal, Martha, Clive, and Luciano.
 Comedians Betty, Amrish, and Ronny added humor to the performance.
 The songs in the production were sung by Agnelo de Dabolim, Marcus Vaz, Cameron Fernandes, Muriel, Martha, and Luciano.

 On 24 November 2014, as part of the 5th Children's Tiatr Festival organized by the Tiatr Academy of Goa, Crasto showcased his theatrical production titled Bhurgeponn (Childhood) at Gomant Vidya Niketan in Margao, Goa.

 During his extensive career spanning over two decades, Crasto has worked with a notable cast that includes Jose Fernandes, Evon Estibeiro, Anil Pednekar, and Olga Vaz.
 He has also been actively involved in supporting and promoting emerging talents such as Riston Gomes, Bunty Vas, Cameron Fernandes, and Allwin Colaco.

 In November 2015, a tiatr titled Chorit Ravat Punn Ugddas Dhorat was released by Ben Vera Productions, with Crasto at the helm.
 This theatrical production aimed to shed light on a range of prevalent societal challenges faced by the country.
 The play showcased ensemble cast, featuring emerging artists like Vera, Espy, Dolfi, Miranda, Allwin, and Crasto, who portrayed the character of Paulu Uncle.
 Comedic elements were handled by Kenny, with support from Rickson and Allwin, adding levity and humor to the performance.
 The accompanying band, composed of musicians including Alex on saxophone, Joaquim on trumpet, Jacinto on keyboard, Remy on bass, and Francis on drums.
 The play also boasted a selection of songs, with contributions from artists such as Stancio, Judy, Evon, Jose, Anil, Olga, and others.

 In August 2016, Crasto was selected to join the cast of the tiatr production Ghorv (Pride) under the direction of comedienne Gloria Ferrao.
 The drama shed light on a narrative that emphasized the indifference of affluent individuals towards the less fortunate, portraying how they often manipulate their emotions for personal gain.

 In January 2025, Crasto was cast in the tiatr Dubav (Doubt) in the lead role of Menino, a seafarer.
 He played the role opposite Gloria Ferrao, who played Filomena.
 The play was part of the Kala Academy's tenth annual Tiatr 'B' Group Competition and was staged at Ravindra Bhavan in Margao.
 It was written and directed by Ferrao.

+In February 2026, Crasto appeared in Gloria Ferrao's tiatr Chorak Dubhav Chan'neacho in a supporting role as Joao, the bachelor brother of the lead character Patrick.
+Ferrao also performed in the production, portraying Deepu.
+The tiatr was part of the Kala Academy’s 11th Tiatr 'B' Group competition.